 1741-1782.
 He was the son of Daniel Blair of Edinburgh.

-Having served in the merchant marine and then been employed at various times in the navy as a servant, able seaman and midshipman, Blair was commissioned lieutenant on 9 October 1760.
-From October 1765 until March 1766 he commanded the Deal Castle 24 for the sick Captain Digby Dent, and he briefly held the command of the Senegal from October 1771, taking her around from Spithead to Sheerness where she was docked.
+Having served in the merchant marine and then been employed at various times in the Navy as a servant, able seaman and midshipman, Blair was commissioned lieutenant on 9 October 1760, some five months after passing his examination.
+From October 1765 until March 1766, he commanded the Deal Castle 24 for the sick Captain Digby Dent, and he briefly held the command of the Senegal 14 from October 1771, taking her around to Sheerness from Spithead to be docked and paid off in the following month.

-In March 1781 he commissioned the new Dolphin 44 for service in the North Sea, and on 5 August 1781 he commanded her at the Battle of the Doggersbank, his ship fighting in the line of battle and being roughly handled by the Dutch cannon.
-This display of courage earned him special praise from the Admiralty.
+On 2 March 1781 he was appointed to the newly launched Dolphin 44 at Chatham, and after sailing from that port for Blackstakes on 11 May, she arrived in the Downs two weeks later.
+Joining Vice-Admiral Hyde Parker’s North Sea squadron, Blair commanded the Dolphin at the Battle of the Doggersbank on 5 August, his ship fighting in the line of battle where she was roughly handled by the Dutch cannon.
+This display of courage, in which his ship suffered casualties of eleven men killed and thirty-three wounded, earned him special praise from the Admiralty.

 On 23 August 1781 he was appointed to the newly commissioned Anson 64 at Plymouth, and following her launch on 4 September she sailed within days to join the Channel fleet.
 Shortly afterwards orders were received for her to be victualled for foreign service, and on 29 October she arrived at Portsmouth from Plymouth, prior to going out to the Leeward Islands in January 1782 with Admiral Sir George Rodney’s reinforcements.